-Dr. Strange was president of the American Bandmasters Association and was executive director of the American Bandmasters Association Foundation.
+Dr. Strange was president of the American Bandmasters Association, and was executive director of the American Bandmasters Association Foundation.
 He was also president of the College Band Directors National Association (1989-91).
-His papers are at Arizona State University.

-49. Edgar B. Gangware, Jr. (Sandusky, Ohio, May 17, 1922; Northbrook, Illinois, February 28, 1994) President 1986
+49. Edgar B. Gangware, Jr.

+(Sandusky, Ohio, May 17, 1922; Northbrook, Illinois, February 28, 1994)